 What are the best cheap soundbars?

-The best cheap soundbars are made by Vizio.
-Vizio has cracked the code on how to make soundbars with the best performance for the price.
+The best cheap soundbars are usually made by Vizio.
+It's fair to say Vizio has cracked the code on how to make soundbars with the best performance for the price.

 If you have a larger TV, go for the Vizio SB3820-C6.
 It’s 38 inches long and uses its size well to create a wide sound.
 It delivers full bass and crisp treble, making it easy to hear details in movies and TV shows.
 It’s well built and compares well even against more expensive soundbars.
 If you have a smaller TV or need to save a little more money, pick up the Vizio SB2920.
 It’s 29 inches long but still manages to create an impressive sound.